sakshi-singla-1735/omnia/discovery/roles/README.md

 ---

 ### 2. **discovery_validations**
-Validates all discovery-related configuration files and inputs before the discovery process begins.
+Validates all node discovery-related configuration files and inputs before the discovery process begins.
 Acts as a gatekeeper to prevent misconfigured deployments.

 **Key Functions**:
 - Discovery input file validation